RAM limit

 The maximum random access memory (RAM) installed in any computer system is limited by hardware, software and economic factors.
 The hardware may have a limited number of address bus bits, limited by the processor package or design of the system.
 Some of the address space may be shared between RAM, peripherals, and read-only memory.
-In the case of a microcontroller with no external RAM, the size of the RAM array is limited by the size of the integrated circuit die.
+In the case of a microcontroller with no external RAM, the size of the RAM array is limited by the size of the RAM in the integrated circuit die.
 In a packaged system, only enough RAM may be provided for the system's required functions, with no provision for addition of memory after manufacture.